 A city shaped by Guinness

-Arthur and his descendants’ impact on the Irish capital goes well beyond the walls of St James’s Gate.
-The Guinness family was renowned for their philanthropy, and in 1877, Arthur's great-grandson, Arthur Edward, bought St Stephen’s Green – Dublin’s historic park and garden – and almost immediately handed it over to the people of the city.
+Arthur and his descendants’ impact on the capital goes well beyond the walls of St James’s Gate.
+The Guinness family was renowned for its philanthropy, and in 1877, Arthur's great-grandson, Arthur Edward, bought St Stephen’s Green – Dublin’s historic park and garden – and almost immediately handed it over to the people of the city.
 The family also built houses, baths and markets for their workers, many of which still stand today.
 In return, Dubliners have remained loyal – despite the influx of new brews and beers from abroad, Guinness remains as popular as ever.
 And globally, it has become one of the coolest brands around.

 In the age of Instagram and other social media, it helps that celebrity culture is embracing the famous pint like never before.
-When she was spotted, some years ago now, enjoying a scoop at the renowned on George’s Street in Dublin, Rihanna kicked off something of a trend among the leading lights of the red carpet.
+When she was spotted, some years ago now, enjoying a scoop at the renowned Long Hall on George’s Street in Dublin, Rihanna kicked off something of a trend among the leading lights of the red carpet.
 Since then, Kim Kardashian, Olivia Rodrigo and Ed Sheeran have all been photographed enjoying a tipple.

 Similarly, instead of get-togethers in swanky hangouts, visiting stars of screen and stage are now hosting their Dublin after-show parties in traditional pubs around the city, where they attempt to “split the G”.
 This involves patrons consuming enough Guinness in that all-important first gulp so the creamy head of the pint lands exactly in the middle of the G in the Guinness logo sitting on the side of the glass.